 Navigating the murky waters of a workplace conflict, regardless of whether you’re the mediator or a participant, is a true challenge.
-In many cases, these conflicts arise when there is the need for a crucial conversation, but one or both parties don’t approach the issue correctly.
+In many cases, these conflicts arise when there is a need for a crucial conversation, but one or both parties don’t approach the issue correctly.

 Luckily, there are ways to have difficult, sensitive conversations in a way that is both respectful and productive – it’s just a matter of learning how.
 Let’s take a closer look at three of the best components of successful crucial conversations.